26. Schedulers » Event Reporting¶

-Events are short text messages that describe errors, warnings or the change of an operational status.
-They are generated by the other software components and logged by Console.
+Events are short text messages that describe errors, warnings, or the change of an operational status.
+Every Wanguard software component generates events; these are centralized and logged in the Console database.

-To see a recent list of Latest Events, click the small bottom edge of the window to raise the South Region, or press Ctrl+E. On one side the Latest Events tab displays the latest 50 events, while on the other side it shows a list of components that can generate events and the number of events generated in the last 24 hours by each component.
-The number’s color indicates the maximum severity of the events: red means that there are ERRORS, blue is for INFO events, etc
+To see a recent list of Latest Events, click the small bottom edge of the window to raise the South Region, or press Ctrl+E. On one side, the Latest Events tab displays the latest 50 events, while on the other side, it shows a list of components that can generate events and the number of events generated in the last 24 hours by each component.
+The number’s color indicates the maximum severity of the events: red means that there are errors, blue is for informational events, etc.

 The event’s severity indicates its importance: